monarch-initiative/mondo/docs/editors-guide/imports.md

+# Imports

+Updating imoprts is needed whenever logical axioms that reference external ontologies are added but the classes being referenced have no labels or other logical definitions.
+Updating an import for those classes will bring in the labels, annotations, and logical axioms into the import file, and therefore into the Mondo ontology.

 # Regenerate import file

 See the [imports/ folder](https://github.com/monarch-initiative/mondo/tree/master/imports).

-See [Design Pattern](https://mondo.readthedocs.io/en/latest/editors-guide/e-design-patterns/) section for more details on how these are used.
+See [Design Pattern](https://mondo.readthedocs.io/en/latest/editors-guide/e-design-patterns/) section for more details on patterns that reference external ontologies and how these are used.

 ## Instructions